rbowen/presentations/raising_bar_presentations/slides.md

   speaking about
 * What I will be speaking about.

 That's all.
-Because that's all that's relevant.
+Because that's all that's relevant. ie, the stuff that establishes your authority on this topic.

 I'll be here all week.
 If you want to get to know more about me, let's chat at the party tonight.
 That's not what my talk is about.

+Caveat: If you are part of an underrepresented group, you may, unfortunately, need to establish your credibility, and that may require saying a few things about your accomplishments.
+Just try really hard to hold it down to less than a minute, because people are there for the content, not for your resume.

 ---